jefdaj/gitit/README.markdown

 The `test-*` branches each get merged into my `master`, which I use for the lab notebook.

+The ones that work so far are:

+* You can point gitit at `testwiki/testwiki.conf` to start a simple test wiki.

 [1]: http://github.com/jgm/gitit
 [2]: https://github.com/jefdaj/jeffwiki
 [3]: https://raw.githubusercontent.com/jefdaj/gitit/readme/readme/branches.png